 What is Hemp?

 Like marijuana, hemp is a member of the Cannabis sativa L. plant species.

 While both plants are from the same species, they contain a unique biological structure which makes them very different plants indeed.

-While marijuana plants produce thick, dense buds and grow to be relatively bushy, hemp plants are tall and thin, don’t produce the buds that marijuana is famous for.
+While marijuana plants produce thick, dense buds and grow to be relatively bushy, hemp plants are tall and thin, and they don’t produce the buds that marijuana is famous for.

-When you look at a hemp and marijuana plant side, there is no mistaking the difference between the two.
+When you look at a hemp and marijuana plant side by side, there is no mistaking the difference between the two.

 One of the biggest differences between hemp and marijuana, however, is the cannabinoid content each contain.